hjdw2/Local-critic-training/README.md

 # Local-critic-training
 ## Introduction

-This repository is the Tensorflow code for the paper [Local Critic Training for Model-Parallel Learning of Deep Neural Networks] for CIFAR-10.
+This repository is the Tensorflow code for the paper [Local Critic Training for Model-Parallel Learning of Deep Neural Networks].

+These codes are examples for CIFAR-10 with ResNet-101.

 For any question or suggestions, feel free to contact hjlee92@yonsei.ac.kr